samdulin/DataSciencePortfolio/README.md

 ### Optimal Transport

 In packages like SciPy, the Wasserstein distance can be measured in the 1D case.
 But what if we want to measure it in 2 dimensions?
-The algorithm used here to do so is based on the work done by Cui, Dieci, and Zhao in their paper: https://arxiv.org/pdf/2105.09502.pdf
+The algorithm used here to do so is based on the work done by Cui, Dieci, and Zhao in their paper: https://arxiv.org/pdf/2105.09502.pdf.
+This code was a joint effort with Scott McIntyre.

 In particular, the algorithm computes the 'optimal transport'.
 The question can be phrased as follows: if we have a pile of sand, what is the most efficient way to move that sand so as to make a sand castle?
 The 'optimal transport' is the answer to that problem.
 Optimal transport has a rich history, and is finding increasingly more applications in machine learning.